About Paul Costello

 In 1969 he partnered with the late John D. Erdlen in establishing Costello, Erdlen & Company, which provided HR consulting ranging from contract recruiting to outplacement and compensation services and also founded and managed the Employment Management Association (EMA).
 He served as President of the firm until 1999

 Building on HR experience, Costello launched an entrepreneurial venture in 1981 to meet the technology needs of the human resource function.
 He and partner Lars Perkins, founded Webhire (formerly Restrac), a leading staffing automation company.
 In representing Restrac, Costello worked closely with many of the nation's leading employers to design and implement sophisticated employment systems.
-Webhire, Inc., a publicly traded company, was acquired by Kenexa in 2005.
+Webhire, Inc., a publicly traded company, was acquired by Kenexa in 2005 and then acquired by IBM.

 Frequent speaking engagements have allowed Costello to share his expertise with business groups, community organizations, and colleges.
 He also publishes industry articles and makes media appearances to discuss topical material.
 Costello’s professional affiliations include EMA, The National Association of Corporate & Professional Recruiters (NACPR), and The New England Executive Resources Council (NEERC), as a founding member.
 He also co-founded The Aviation Safety Group of Massachusetts which works closely with the FAA to sponsor safety seminars for pilots.
 As an FAA safety counselor he has also assisted the FAA in counseling pilots.